 Finding the right balance can be a journey of self-discovery, but it’s an effort you’ll thank yourself for in the end.

-5. Grow Your Business with Your Interests
+6. Let Your Business Evolve Along with Your Interests

 Running your own business can be costly, but it also entitles you to some special perks.
 From office supplies to professional memberships and subscriptions, there are a myriad of expenses you may be able to write off as a member of the independent workforce.